-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.02 par value per share CYAN NASDAQ Capital Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗆 Yes  No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \Box Yes \boxtimes No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer \Box Non-accelerated filer □

-Accelerated filer \Box Smaller reporting company ⊠ Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. ⊠

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of the Registrant's Common Stock held by non-affiliates of the Registrant on September 30, 2021 was approximately \$10,917,189.20 based on the closing sale price of the Common Stock on the NASDAQ Capital Market on that date.

-Number of shares outstanding of Registrant's Common Stock at June 15, 2022 was 6,203,643.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.02 par value per share CYAN NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a wel ll-known seasoned issuer, as defined in R ule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not re equired to file reports pursuant to Section 13 or Section 15(d) of the Act. \square Yes \boxtimes No Indicate by check mark whether the registrant (Exchange Act of 1934 during the preceding 12 and (2) has been subject to such filing requirem months (or for such shorter period that th Indicate by check mark whether the registrant has to Rule 405 of Regulation S-T ($\S 232.405$ of thi was required to submit such files).
+Yes \boxtimes No s chapter) during the preceding 12 month tive Data File required to be submitted pursuant s (or for such shorter period that the registrant Indicate by check mark whether the registrant i company, or an emerging growth company.
+Secompany," and "emerging growth company" in e the definitions of "large accelerated file filer, a non-accelerated filer, a smaller reporting r," "accelerated filer," "smaller reporting Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company Emerging growth company □ If an emerging growth company, indicate by che complying with any new or revised financial ac e e e e e e e e e e e e e e e e e e e • er Section $404(b)$ of the Sarbanes-Oxley A management's assessment of the effectiveness of Act (15 U.S.C.
+7262(b)) by the registered public 2(b) of the Act, indicate by check mark v whether the financial statements of the registrant ements. \Box Indicate by check mark whether any of those encompensation received by any of the registrant • · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant i s a shell company (as defined in Rule 12b o-2 of the Exchange Act).
+Yes □ No ⊠ The aggregate market value of the Registrant's approximately \$8,128,352.16 based on the clos Number of shares outstanding of Registrant's C Common Stock at June 15, 2023 was 6,29 1,086.